instaloader/instaloader/docs/cli-options.rst

 .. option:: +args.txt

-   Read arguments from file `args.txt`, a shortcut to provide argument from file rather than command-line.
-This provide a convient way to hide login info from CLI. and also can use for simplify managment of long arguments.
+   Read arguments from file `args.txt`, a shortcut to provide arguments from file rather than command-line.
+This provides a convenient way to hide login info from CLI, and can also be used to simplify managment of long arguments.

    .. note::

-      text file should separate arg with line break.
+      Text file should separate arguments with line breaks.

       args.txt example::

-         --login MYUSENAME
-         --password MYPASSWORD
+         --login=MYUSERNAME
+         --password=MYPASSWORD
          --fast-update
+         profile1
+         profile2

    .. versionadded:: 4.1